 Below I have outlined how to use each skill:

 Temperature: change the temperature.
 This can be done many ways, such as splashing cold water on your face, filling a sink up with very cold water, or you could even use water from the fridge or add ice cubes to your tap water.
 When doing the sink technique, lean forward and dunk your head into the water, making sure your temples are covered, hold your breath and count to the highest number that you are comfortable with and then remove your head from the sink to breathe again.
 Please do NOT use the Temperature skill without talking to your doctor if you have heart problems, bulimia or anorexia nervousa.

 Intense exercise: Preferably, you would do aerobic exercise for at least 20 minutes.
 I have found even a quick intense run on the spot or some star jumps can help me if I don’t have 20 minutes free at the time.
 This one is great for releasing built up frustration or anger, it’s also great to bring a low mood up and energise you.

 Paced Breathing: This is when you breathe out slower and longer than when you breathe in.
 You can start with a 1-second difference and work your way up.
-For example; breathing in for 4 seconds and out for 5.
-Once you are comfortable with this you can increase the breath in for 5 and out for 7.
+For example; breathing in for 4 seconds and out for 5 seconds.
+Once you are comfortable with this you can increase the breath in for 5 seconds and out for 7 seconds.
 Finding what works best for you.
 This action communicates to your body that you are safe.
-Sometimes we get triggered and our body truly thinks we are in danger, by using our paced breathing we are communicating to our body that ‘if I am safe enough to take the time to breath like this, then I am safe’.
+Sometimes we get triggered and our body truly thinks we are in danger, by using our paced breathing we are communicating to our body that ‘if I am safe enough to take the time to breathe like this, then I am safe’.